-I love our new Thompson's Treks bumper stick that Krista had made for us as a Christmas gift.
-Thanks Krista!
+I love our new Thompson's Treks bumper sticker that Krista and Jason made for us as a Christmas gift.
+Thanks guys!

 We took our first long trip in our new motorhome to San Diego last weekend.
 Our daughter, son-in-law and two granddaughters had a great time at SeaWorld and playing on Mission Beach.
 The weather was a perfect 76° on Saturday.
 The weather forecasters kept warning everybody about rain and high winds for Sunday and Monday, but it really wasn't bad.
 I was worried about driving our 35' motorhome across the desert after hearing the NAV in the Jeep give a warning saying "treacherous driving at mile 163", but this new motorhome handled the wind like it wasn't even there.
 Our old one would have been blown off the road!

 We stayed at Campland on the Bay this time, and I'm glad we did.
 We drove through the park last summer and said to ourselves that it was too crowded and busy but we had a nice, wide pie-shaped space right on the bay this time so it was perfect.
 They have a very nice dog park and kids play area.
 We'll definitely go back there again, if we can make reservations far enough out to get a good space.
 I inquired about a space for the 4th of July and they said they're 95% sold out already.